Living Colour is an American Funk Metal

 - Punctuated!
 For!
 Emphasis!: "I'M!
 THE!
 CULT!
 OF!
 PER!
 SON!
 AL...ITYYYY!"

-- Revival By Commercialization: "Cult of Personality" popped up in Guitar Hero III and Grand Theft Auto San Andreas, but when CM Punk switched to this theme (which he used in Ring Of Honor) in WWE in the midst of a red-hot storyline and persona change, it resulted in the song cracking the Top 200 on the iTunes download list and increased airplay on major rock stations such as KROQ.
-As a thankyou, Will Calhoun contacted WWE to perform the song at WrestleMania 29 for CM Punk, which WWE wholeheartedly agreed to.
+- Revival By Commercialization: "Cult of Personality" popped up in Guitar Hero III and Grand Theft Auto: San Andreas, but when pro wrestler CM Punk switched to this theme (which he used in Ring of Honor) in WWE in the midst of a red-hot storyline and persona change, it resulted in the song cracking the Top 200 on the iTunes download list and increased airplay on major rock stations such as KROQ.
+As a thankyou, Will Calhoun contacted WWE to perform the song at WrestleMania 29 for CM Punk, to which WWE wholeheartedly agreed.

 - Sampling: Hit single "Cult of Personality" samples speeches by Franklin Delano Roosevelt, John F. Kennedy, and Malcolm X.

-- Special Guest: Guest vocalists have included Public Enemy ("Funny Vibe"), Queen Latifah ("Under Cover of Darkness") and Little Richard ("Elvis Is Dead").
+- Special Guest: Guest vocalists have included Chuck D and Flavor Flav ("Funny Vibe"), Queen Latifah ("Under Cover of Darkness") and Little Richard ("Elvis Is Dead").

 - Spoken Word In Music: In "Cult of Personality".
 See Sampling, above.